mwoody4/up221-meaghan/README.md

 ## About Me

-My name is Meaghan Woody.
-I'm a first-year PhD Student in Community Health Sciences within the Fielding School of Public Health.
+My name is Meaghan Woody and I'm a first-year PhD Student in Community Health Sciences within the Fielding School of Public Health.
 My research interests lie at the intersection of diet-related disparities and immigrant health.
 More specifically, I am interested in the dietary acculturation of Latin American and Caribbean immigrants and their diaspora, and the risk of diet-related NCDs.

 ## Course Description